inaimathi/robot-army-for-good/resources/pdb_file_prompt.md

         {"type": "conclusion", "summary": MarkdownString}

      The MarkdownString should be a concise but complete summary of your findings for this
-     file: what you tested, what passed/failed, which bugs you believe are real, and any suggested fixes.
+     file: what you tested, what passed/failed, which bugs you believe are real, repro steps in the form of tests and/or REPLable code snippets for any such bugs, and any suggested fixes.
+IMPORTANT: you MUST include repro steps, if you don't your work for that particular bug will be useless.

 You SHOULD NOT emit a `"conclusion"` until you have: